A new fence can offer the security, privacy, and curb appeal you're looking for.

 Fence Removal Cost

-This should be included in your fence replacement cost, but it generally costs $100-$1,000, with the average cost falling around $500 for most homeowners.
+This should be included in your fence replacement cost, but it generally costs $600-8,000.

-This cost includes labor and disposal of materials, so if your fence is large or heavy material that can’t be recycled, you can expect to pay more.
+This cost includes labor and disposal of materials, so if your fence is large or made of heavy material that can’t be recycled, you can expect to pay more.

 Fence Installation Cost